go-pdf/fpdf/README.md

 ## License

 `go-pdf/fpdf` is released under the MIT License.
-It is copyrighted by Dave Barnes and the contributors acknowledged below.
+It is copyrighted by Kurt Jung and the contributors acknowledged below.

 ## Acknowledgments

-Thank you to Kurt Jung who originally wrote gofpdf in 2013 - 2019.
+Thank you to Kurt Jung who originally wrote [gofpdf](https://github.com/jung-kurt/gofpdf) in 2013 - 2019.
 This package’s code and documentation are closely derived from the [FPDF](http://www.fpdf.org/) library created by Olivier Plathey, and a number of font and image resources are copied directly from it.
 Bruno